 deadline that nobody should miss: the penalty for late

 demos/mini-reports is 3 marks per weekday (Mon-Fri), which

 means you'd waste at least 6 marks since there is no session on

 Fri.
-It is of course acceptable and laudable to submit a mini-report
+It is of course acceptable to submit a mini-report

 ahead of time at some earlier session, although you don't get any